 Award winners will be presented with a certificate by the Vice-Chancellor at the awards ceremony.
 In addition, for each award category, award recipients (an individual staff member or a team) are given a $4000 grant to be spent on professional development for the individual or team (eg course, conference, accreditation).

+The Vice-Chancellor's Excellence Awards take place every second year.
+The next round of nominations open on 5 August 2019 and close on 30 August 2019.
 Individual staff members or teams can be nominated by other staff or students for one of the following categories:

 Delivering outstanding service to clients and/or stakeholders.
 Examples include:

 - taking accountability for and resolving challenging client issues or overcoming barriers to effective service

 - establishing ways to create more positive and engaging experiences for clients